ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 Skip to properties and methods

-You can use the Dialup object to send SMS messages; receiving messages is not supported.
-The Dialup object can only send messages one-by-one.
+You can use the Dialup object to send SMS messages.
+Receiving messages is not supported.
+The Dialup object can only send messages one by one.

-If a Windows telephony device is used, settings are controlled by the Windows telephony driver, and can be configured through the ‘Phone and Modem’ settings:
+If you use a Windows telephony device, settings are controlled by the Windows telephony driver.
+You can configure them through the Phone and Modem settings:

 1. Open the Windows Control Panel from the Start menu;

-2. Double-click on ‘Phone and Modem Options’ and select the ‘Modems’ tab;
+2. Double-click on Phone and Modem Options and select the Modems tab;

 There are two types of SMSC dial-in providers: